Tim-Brooks/Precipice/README.md

 Precipice is a library that provides the building blocks to manage access to services that your application utilizes.
 A service can be a number of different things.
 A service could be a in-process logger performing file IO.
 Or a service could be something remote, like a different HTTP server.

-Generally, a service is an isolated **system** that can fail.
-When that service fails, Precipice provides you the tools to handle and isolate that failure within your application.
+Generally, a service is an self-contained unit of functionality that can fail.
+When one of your services fails, Precipice provides you the tools to handle and isolate that failure within your application.

 ## Design

+The concept of a **service** is the basic abstraction backing Precipice.
 A Precipice service has two primary features:

 1. Metrics about the success and failures of actions on that service.
-2. Backpressure when the service is overloaded or failing.
+2. A mechanism to provide backpressure when the service is overloaded or failing.

 Precipice does not mandate any specific execution model.
-There are a variety of interfaces that allow you to decide on what makes most sense for your use case.
+There are a variety of interfaces that allow you to decide what makes most sense for your use case.
 It is even possible for an action run on a Precipice service to be executed synchronously (on the calling thread).

 All of the default Precipice services are composed of four components: an execution model (often a threadpool), a semaphore, metrics, and a circuit breaker.
 The semaphore prevents too many pending actions.
 The metrics provide feedback for executed actions.
-And the circuit breaker exists to reject actions when the service is failing.
+And the circuit breaker rejects actions when the service is failing.
 The circuit breaker can also be opened manually.

 All components are designed to be composable.
 This allows you to create a service that specifically meets your needs.
-Two examples:
+Two examples might be:

-1. Use one of the default services and circuit breakers, but provide a different metrics class to capture additional information about actions.
+1. Use one of the default services and circuit breakers, but provide a different metrics class to capture additional information about service actions.
 2. Use the default metrics and circuit breaker, but implement a different execution model using something like [Quasar](https://github.com/puniverse/quasar).

-One tactic to increase resiliency of your services is to combine redundant services into *Patterns*.
-A Precipice Pattern is multiple services combined together with a strategy for how to handle new actions.
+One tactic to increase resiliency of your services is to combine redundant services into **patterns**.
+A Precipice pattern is multiple services combined together with a strategy for how to handle new actions.

 There are two patterns included:

-1. Load balancer: The load balancer will distribute actions to different services, preferring services that are not failing.
+1. [Load balancer](https://github.com/tbrooks8/Precipice/blob/master/doc/load-balancer.md) - The load balancer will distribute actions to different services, preferring services that are not failing.
-2. Shotgun: The shotgun will send an action to multiple services.
+2. [Shotgun](https://github.com/tbrooks8/Precipice/blob/master/doc/shotgun.md) - The shotgun will send an action to multiple services.
 The first service to respond will be the result of the action.

-To read more about patterns: [load balancer](https://github.com/tbrooks8/Precipice/blob/master/doc/load-balancer.md).

 ## Version